suyeonme/google-keep-clone/README.md

 # Clone Google Keep

-> Clone google keep application using react as a web app.<br>
+> Google keep is a note-taking service. <br>
-> Google keep is a note-taking service.
+> Clone google keep application using react and typescript as a web app.

 I tried to clone the details of an actual Google Keep application.
 By developing this app, I focused on basic concepts of react and typescript, a functional component, and its ecosystem.
-And I tried to optimize its performance and write clean and simple code.
+And I also tried to optimize its performance and write clean and simple code.

 <br>